Melchizedek6809/Nujel/README.md

 Nujel
 --------------------------------------------------------
-A small, portable Lisp dialect for games and other latency sensitive applications.
-Development was started in order to give [WolkenWelten](https://sr.ht/~melchizedek6809/WolkenWelten/) a scripting runtime.
-While Nujel is still very early in development, and for the most part just an incompatible Scheme, it is evolving rapidly.
+A tiny, easily embeddable Lisp dialect.
+While providing a scripting system for [WolkenWelten](https://sr.ht/~melchizedek6809/WolkenWelten/) was what started the development effort for Nujel, it is now trying to become useful for other tasks as well.

 ## Performance
 While Nujel is still quite slow, it is definitely not the slowest Lisp out there.
 To make sure that